Policies & Procedures

 The School of Medicine and Public Health issued a memo regarding their review process for Permanent PI status applications in April 2016.
 SMPH Memo

-The Unclassified Title Guidelines page provides a list of titles and definitions within various functional areas for academic staff.
-Click here to see the list.
+The Title and Standard Job Description Library provides a list of titles and definitions within various job groups for academic staff.
+Click here to see the Library.

 “Indefinite Appointment” is an academic staff appointment with permanent status and for an unlimited term.
 The rights conferred by an indefinite appointment are limited to the operational area in which the appointment is made.
 Indefinite appointments are neither limited to nor specific to any academic staff position or title series.